What are Loss of Earning Power Benefits or LEP?

 Many work injury claimants have an open and active L&I claim but they also returned to work.
 If you are one of them, check if loss of earning power benefits apply to you.
 If so, you can use the online calculator on the L&I website to determine if you are eligible.
 Moreover, the calculator allows you to check how much you can receive.
 If the benefit is applicable, you must apply to receive it.
 In detail, the application requires information from the work injury claimant, the attending physician, and the employer.
 However, it is possible to apply without requiring the employer to fill the application.
 Instead, the work injury claimant can attach pay stubs to show their salary and hours, before and after the workplace injury.
 Also, in some cases, the vocational counselor might need to provide information during the application process.

 Applying for benefits for loss of earning power

-When you submit a valid application for LEP benefits, L&I typically makes payments on a regular bi-weekly or semi-monthly schedule.
-As a rule of thumb, I usually suggest injured workers eligible for LEP to continue see their attending medical provider on a monthly basis.
-This way, the attending provider can complete and submit updated LEP forms.
-If the basis for LEP benefits is vocational, the application can be submitted on a schedule consistent with pay periods for the current employment.
+First, you must submit a valid application for loss of earning power benefits.
+Then, L&I typically makes payments on a regular bi-weekly or semi-monthly schedule.
+After that, I usually suggest work injury clients to continue to see their attending medical provider monthly.
+This way, the attending provider can complete and submit updates to the loss of earning power forms.
+Furthermore, for vocational-based loss of earning power benefits, you should submit the application in the same pay periods of your new employment.